-During fiscal 2017, the members of our Human Resources Committee were Ms. Marshall and Messrs.
-Mas, Petrie and Zeglis.
-None of the Committee members has ever been an officer or employee of the Company or any of our subsidiaries and none has an interlocking relationship requiring disclosure under applicable SEC rules.
-Additionally, none of the Committee members had any relationship requiring disclosure by the Company under the SEC's rules requiring disclosure of certain relationships and related-party transactions.
+During fiscal year 2018, the members of our Human Resources Committee were Ms. Marshall and Messrs.
+Foutch, Mas, Petrie and Zeglis.
+None of the members of the Human Resources Committee has ever been an officer or employee of the Company or any of our subsidiaries and none has an interlocking relationship requiring disclosure under applicable SEC rules.
+Additionally, none of the members of the Human Resources Committee had any relationship requiring disclosure by the Company under the SEC's rules requiring disclosure of certain relationships and related-party transactions.